Buku Harian Seorang Istri

-Buku Harian Seorang Istri is an Indonesian television series produced by SinemArt which premiered on 12 January 2021 to 4 September 2022 on SCTV.
-It stars Zoe Jackson, Cinta Brian, and Antonio Blanco Jr.
+Buku Harian Seorang Istri is an Indonesian television series which premiered on 12 January 2021 on SCTV.
+The series is directed by Maruli Ara and stars Zoe Jackson, Cinta Brian, and Antonio Blanco Jr.

 Synopsis

 Nana was forced to marry Dewa Buwana because of Wawan's request, her father.
 However, their marriage did not go smoothly as Nana had hoped.
 Dewa was forced to comply with Wawan's wishes because he did not want to be jailed for hitting Wawan.
 Nana's daily life as a married couple was tortured without any love between the two of them.
 Meanwhile, Dewa, who had loved Alya from the start and planned to marry her but was prevented from getting his mother's blessing, Farah ended up continuing her relationship with Alya.